 Wow.
 Has it really been almost five months?
 Well, I’ve been busy.
-Shortly after my last post I changed jobs, and I’ve been adjusting.
+Shortly after my last post I changed jobs, and I’ve been adjusting. ((The biggest adjustment is probably the commute, which used to be ten minutes each way, and is now over an hour each way.))
 Last week the routine seemed to settle in for the most part, and I’m once again able to make time to write semi-regularly.

 The revisions on Miracles are just about done, after being more or less stalled for way too long.

 Yet another update on my progress through revising my novel “Miracles”.
 (81/106 scenes revised)

 I’m way past time for another progress update.
 Things have been, well, erratic.
 Between long days at work, sick children, and being sick for a while myself I’ve done my best to keep things moving.
 I’m happy to see that I’m about three quarters of the way to the end. ((At least to this part of the process)) But the past few days I’ve built up a decent momentum.
 Now I need to just hold on to it.

 I turned thirty-one yesterday, which means it’s been a year since I left Sun Microsystems (SUNWJAVA) for my current job.
 A lot of things happened, good and bad, expected and unexpected.
 Things started changing pretty quickly last September, and it hasn’t stopped yet (of course it never really does, but some of these were a bit bigger than I was used to).